Taizo Kuroda, born in Japan on January 1, 1946, is recognized as one of the most important artists in Japanese contemporary ceramics.

 In 1992, Kuroda developed his distinct white porcelain style.
-As Michael Dunn writes in his essay “The Art of Taizo Kuroda”, Kuroda’s works differ from traditional porcelains in that they either are finished with a non-sparkling glaze similar to the unctuous surface of candle wax, or have no glaze at all.
-Most of his recent works have been painstakingly burnished, using extremely fine grains of sandpaper to produce a soft, delicate surface showing subtle reflections of light like an eggshell.
-Many of Kuroda’s ceramics have an asymmetric design that is infinitely more interesting than most modern porcelains, which are often perfectly shaped and cast from the same mould.
-Kuroda’s intake of influence from Chinese and Korean prototypes shows in his flower-container dishes, but he elaborates on these in his own style with strikingly-slender necks or dramatic elegant tapering foot.
+Kuroda’s works differ from traditional porcelains in that they are either finished with a non-sparkling glaze similar to the surface of candle wax or have no glaze at all.
+Many of his recent works are painstakingly burnished, using extremely fine grains of sandpaper to produce a soft, delicate surface that subtly reflects light.
+The ceramics’ asymmetric designs and minor imperfections hint at the artist’s hand in their creation, making them more compelling than their mass produced counterparts.
+Although traditional Chinese and Korean influences are clear in Kuroda’s work, he imbues his pieces with his own style and striking details like long slender necks or dramatically tapering bases.

 Taizo Kuroda currently lives and works in a house that mirrors the purity and simplicity of his porcelains: built of cedar and cypress with plain white walls, surrounded by trees and bamboo overlooking Sagami Bay.